telus-agcg-archive/alchemy-api-rb/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## License

+MIT License.
+See LICENSE for details.